Italian Americans: World War I and interwar period

 The Metropolitan Opera continued to flourish under the leadership of Giulio Gatti-Casazza, whose tenure continued until 1935.
 Rosa Ponselle and Dusolina Giannini, daughters of Italian immigrants, performed regularly at the Metropolitan Opera and became internationally known.
 Arturo Toscanini returned in the United States as the main conductor of the New York Philharmonic Orchestra (1926–1936) and introduced many Americans to classical music through his NBC Symphony Orchestra radio broadcasts (1937–1954).
+After helping to "transplant" American jazz music into Germany during the 1920s, Mike Danzi also fled fascism in Europe during 1939 to entertain American audiences at Radio City Music Hall and on Broadway.
 Popular singers of the period included Russ Columbo, who established a new singing style that influenced Frank Sinatra and other singers that followed.
 On Broadway, Harry Warren (Salvatore Guaragna) wrote the music for 42nd Street, and received three Academy Awards for his compositions.
 Other Italian American musicians and performers, such as Jimmy Durante, who later achieved fame in movies and television, were active in vaudeville.
 Guy Lombardo formed a popular dance band, which played annually on New Year's Eve in New York City's Times Square.

 The film industry of this era included Frank Capra, who received three Academy Awards for directing and Frank Borzage, who received two Academy Awards for directing.
 Italian American cartoonists were responsible for some of the most popular animated characters: Donald Duck was created by Al Taliaferro, Woody Woodpecker was a creation of Walter Lantz (Lanza), Casper the Friendly Ghost was co-created by Joseph Oriolo, and Tom and Jerry were co-created by Joseph Barbera.